syncfusion-content/wpf-docs/wpf/SfImageEditor/Crop.md

 ### Manual cropping

-To manually select and crop the location use the same Crop method but specify the portion to br cropped in terms of rect as in the below code.
+To manually select and crop the location, use the same Crop method, but specify the portion to be cropped in terms of rect as in the following code.

 {% tabs %}